-The date of this Prospectus is 28 February 2024 The date of Consolidation is 4 July 2024
+The date of this Prospectus is 21 October 2024

 IMPORTANT INFORMATION

 This Prospectus should be read in conjunction with the section entitled "Definitions".

 The Prospectus

 This Prospectus describes Twelve Capital UCITS ICAV (the "ICAV"), an umbrella type Irish collective asset-management vehicle registered with and authorised by the Central Bank of Ireland to carry on business as an ICAV, pursuant to Part 2 of the Irish Collective Asset-management Vehicles Act, 2015 and established as an undertaking for collective investment in transferable securities pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations, 2011 as amended by the European Union (Undertakings for Collective Investment in Transferable Securities) (Amendment) Regulations, 2016, with segregated liability between its Funds.
 The ICAV is structured as an umbrella fund and may comprise several Funds each representing a separate portfolio of assets.
 The share capital of the ICAV may be divided into different Classes of Shares to denote differing characteristics attributable to particular Classes of Shares.